atom/atom-keymap/README.md

   }
 })

-// When a keybinding is triggered, it will dispatch it on the node was focused window.addEventListener('core:move-up', (event) => console.log('up', event)) window.addEventListener('core:move-down', (event) => console.log('down', event))
+// When a keybinding is triggered, it will dispatch it on the node that was focused window.addEventListener('core:move-up', (event) => console.log('up', event)) window.addEventListener('core:move-down', (event) => console.log('down', event))
 ```